DhyanMPatel/Js-Vnnovate/JavaScript/17_Form_Controls/form.md

   - `select.options` – the collection of `<option>` subelements,
   - `select.value` – the value of the currently selected `<option>`,
   - `select.selectedIndex` – the number of the currently selected `<option>`.
+- there is Zero-based indexing.
+- this above Option is use for get/set the value

 ```html
 <select id="select">